Akilax0/ESP32_scripts/FreeRTOS/README.md

 The value producers keeps giving semaphores (inc) limited by maximum value of resource and Consumers takes data(dec) Until above 0.

+Semaphores should be replaced by queue as much as possible.

 |Mutex                | Semaphore        |
 |---------------------|------------------|
 | Ownership           | Does not         |
 | Priority inheritance|Good for ISR      |